[Zapruder Point // “The Sprint”]

 As a teenage R.E.M. obsessive, Dan played with his twin brother Scott and childhood friend Greg Eyman in Rotary Ten.
 In the mid-90’s they moved to Raleigh and became The Boy Wonder Jinx.
 In 1998, cheating on his primary band with a four-track machine led to Zapruder Point’s hushed debut The Limitations of the Source Tape, followed by a move to Chicago and the sprawling watermark of Low Resolution in 2001 (described by Sound Opinions’ Jim DeRogatis as “much too good to remain overlooked and under-heralded”).
 In the early noughties, after playing bass for short-lived Feelies cover band The Boys with the Perpetual Nervousness, Dan snagged husband and wife Tom Millard (drums and vocals) and Casey Riordan-Millard (violin) for sporadic midwest touring and a pair of well-received recordings (Spirit of 91 and It’s Always the Quiet Ones.)

 After the trio’s dissolution and during a brief bout of unemployment in 2008, Dan recorded his first Garageband solo album, Soda & Sympathy.
 He then formed an electric version of Zapruder Point with Steve Frisbie (guitar and vocals), John Aselin (bass) and Larry Brown (drums).
 A successful crowd funding campaign led to 2012’s Zapruder Point Record Club, wherein subscribers were mailed a 7” of new songs every three months (since collected in 2013’s Clicks and Whistles).
-Going back to acoustic guitar in 2015, Dan now enjoys playing as a duo with drummer Larry Brown (and occasionally in a full band with Steve Frisbie and John Aselin), as well as the occasional solo show.
-He’s also working on songs for a play written by fellow Chicagoan and former college roommate John Henry Roberts, as well as embarking on his first not-home-recorded album in years — a solo/folk collection tentatively titled Coyotes in Decline.
+Going back to acoustic guitar in 2015, Dan now enjoys playing as a duo with drummer Larry Brown (and occasionally in a full band with Steve Frisbie and John Aselin), as well as performing solo.
+He’s also working on songs for a play written by fellow Chicagoan and former college roommate John Henry Roberts, as well as embarking on his first not-home-recorded album since taking on the Zapruder Point moniker.